ivirayy/CTS-4010-CTRL-ALT-DH/submission-review.md

 ------------------------------------------------------------------------------

 Well done, Jack! *Bike.inc* is a well-executed concept, both insightful and fun to navigate.
-I appreciate your thoughtfulness when creating the project, and each branching path demonstrates a solid understanding of the topic. --->
+I appreciate your thoughtfulness when creating the project, and each branching path demonstrates a solid understanding of the topic.

+*Score: 17/20*